 The COVID vaccine is currently available to eligible individuals through health clinics, hospitals, health departments, pharmacies, and doctors’ offices including urgent care centers.
 COVID vaccine locations are changing daily.
 Solv, through partnership with vaccinefinder.org and others, is actively maintaining the list of providers above and is refreshing at least daily, so check back frequently.
 Additionally, check directly with vaccine providers near you as last minute availability for eligible populations sometimes opens up.

 Independent pharmacies, as well as regional and national chains, are administering the COVID vaccine across the country.
 Most are partnered with HHS directly to make the vaccine available as quickly as possible.
 Here are a few of the major pharmacy chains administering the vaccine with details on how to register for an appointment:

 No fees will be charged to get vaccinated.
 You may be required to provide insurance information when you receive your vaccine.
 If there is a charge associated with administration of the vaccine, your insurance or the Health Resources and Services Administration's Provider Relieve Fund will compensate providers with no cost to you.

-Every adult over the age of 16 can receive the vaccine if they are eligible in their state.
 Proof of US residency will not be required in order to receive a COVID vaccine.
 Any personal information shared with vaccination centers can not be used for civil or criminal prosecution.